mikeizbicki/cmc-csci143/topic_00_unix/README.md

 This week's homework will teach you how to use continuous integration, and prepare you to submit all future assignments.
 You can find the homework at <https://github.com/mikeizbicki/continuous-integration>.

+> **NOTE:**
+> This hw is also found in the intro classes CSCI040 and CSCI046.
+> If you already completed the assignment in these classes,
+> then you do not need to redo the steps.
+> You can just directly submit your github url for credit.